wyhhh/echo_server/README.md

 # Simple Echo Server
-Just for echo a masseage
+Just for echoing a masseage

 # Run